Murder arrest after man found dead

 These are external links and will open in a new window

-A man has been arrested on suspicion of murdering a 49-year-old who died in Sheffield on Friday.
+A man is being held on suspicion of murder following the death of a man in Lancashire.

-Emergency services attended a flat in Gell Street, Broomhall, at about 05:00 BST following reports of a man who was unresponsive.
+Officers were called at about 15:25 BST after a man was found unresponsive at a property in Fir Street, Nelson, on Friday.

-He was pronounced dead at the scene.
-South Yorkshire Police said a post-mortem examination would take place later.
+The man, believed to be in his 60s, was pronounced dead at the scene and his death is being treated as suspicious.